This is a four day course, undertaken over two complete weekends. Course days start at 10:00 and end at 16:00.

 - EMC (Electro-Magnetic Compatibility ie interference issues)

-- Connecting up the four major items of an amateur station
+- Connecting up four pieces of equipment to make an amateur radio station

 - Making an HF contact